bishal0602/BCT-Discord-Bot/README.md

 # BCT-Server-Bot

-Discord Bot for BCT Server
+Hi!
+This is a Discord Bot for the BCT server.
+Currently, under construction...